redis-developer/session-store-nextjs/README.md

 2. Click on "New Application"
 3. Give your application a name and create it
 4. Go to the "OAuth2" tab in the left sidebar
-5. Add a redirect URL: https://your-vercel-app-url.vercel.app/api/auth/callback/discord
+5. Add a redirect URL: https://your-vercel-app-url.vercel.app/api/auth/callback/discord (or your local URL if you're running it locally)
 6. Copy the Client ID and Client Secret
 7. Add these to your Vercel project's environment variables as `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET`